paul-leiva/Automated-WhatsApp/README.md

 ###### DISCLAIMER:
 This is a program built for demonstrational and project-purposes. **PLEASE DO NOT USE THIS TO CONTACT EMERGENCY SERVICES OR FOR OTHER VERY URGENT MATTERS.** Thank you.

 In order to run this program successfully, you will need to download the [Chrome WebDriver (ChromeDriver).
 This is available here](https://chromedriver.chromium.org/downloads) under "Current Releases"; choose the right one to install for your platform.
 If you are on a Windows machine, unzip the file and move chromedriver.exe to your "Program Files (x86)" folder; if you do this, you shouldn't have to touch the code.
-Otherwise, you will have to modify the path in line 49 based on what you did.
+Otherwise, you will have to modify the `PATH` in line 49 based on what you did.

 ## How to Enter data into the fields:
-You should see a box that looks like this within 10-15 seconds of running the program.
-If you do, that means you set the path correctly for the driver.
+You should see a box that looks like the one below within 10-15 seconds of running the program.
+If you do, that means you set the `PATH` correctly for the driver.

 There are three fields of concern when scheduling a message and they should be formatted as follows: